Dallas-Area Animation Schools

 Associate in Applied Science in Interactive Simulation and Game Technology

-In the artist/animation concentration of the Associate in Applied Science (AAS) program in interactive simulation and game technology, students take core courses in subjects such as mathematics, game design, 3-D rendering, and digital art or imaging.
+In the artist/animation concentration of the Associate in Applied Science (AAS) program in interactive simulation and game technology, students take core courses in subjects such as mathematics, game design, 3-D rendering, and digital sound.
 Beyond those, classes are required on topics including drawing, project development, and level design, in addition to a minimum number of elective courses.
 Students can choose to complete an internship or participate in a final group venture that includes developing a comprehensive simulation project or game.

 University of Texas at Dallas

-Bachelor of Arts in Arts and Technology
+Bachelor of Arts in Arts, Technology, and Emerging Communication with Animation

-Master of Arts in Arts and Technology
+Master of Arts in Arts, Technology, and Emerging Communication: Interaction Design Pathway

 Other School Options